Home / Brigit Review 2026: Is This Cash Advance App Right for You?

 Many users mention success with fast approvals and smooth payouts, but reviews also highlight frustrations around recurring fees without consistent access to instant cash advances.

-Multiple users also expressed that they expected a one-time charge but were billed monthly after signup, leading to refund disputes.
+Multiple users also expressed that they expected a one-time charge but were billed monthly after signing up, leading to refund disputes.

 On the other hand, other concerns reference hard-to-navigate cancellation steps.